jongwooksi/jongwooksi/README.md

 - **J. Si** and S. Kim, "Research on Designing Realistic Virtual Interviewers Based on Analysis of AI Image Generation Web Platforms", Journal of Korean Institute of Information Technology(JKIIT), Vol. 22, No. 11, pp.145-154, Nov.
 2024.

 - **J. Si**, J. Jo, and S. Kim, "Space Design and Utilization through GPT-4o Prompt-Based Panoramic Generation",  Proc.
-Of Korean Institute of Information Technology Conference, Nov.
+Of Korean Institute of Information Technology Conference, pp. 445-445, Nov.
 2024.

 - D. Kim,  **J. Si** and S. Kim, "Full-Body Image Generation of Interviewer Based on Stable Diffusion Using ControlNet", Proc.
-Of Korean Institute of Information Technology Conference, Nov.
+Of Korean Institute of Information Technology Conference, pp. 979-980, Nov.
 2024.

 - M. Woo,  **J. Si** and S. Kim, "Performance Comparisons of Open Source Vector Stores for Retrievel-Augmented Generation in Korean",  Proc.
-Of Korean Institute of Information Technology Conference, Nov.
+Of Korean Institute of Information Technology Conference, pp. 948-949, Nov.
 2024.

 - D. Kim,  **J. Si** and S. Kim, "Design of Algorithm for Body Balance and Pose Assessment Using MMPose",  Proc.
-Of Korean Institute of Information Technology Conference, Nov.
+Of Korean Institute of Information Technology Conference, pp. 969-970, Nov.
 2024.

 - H. Jeong,  **J. Si** and S. Kim, "Development of AR Navigation System Application for Kumoh National Institute of Technology Using Unity Engine",  Proc.
-Of Korean Institute of Information Technology Conference, Nov.
+Of Korean Institute of Information Technology Conference, pp. 977-978, Nov.
 2024.

 - H. Jeong, D. Kim,  **J. Si** and S. Kim, "Development of an Interface for Automatic Transformation of Metaverse Stores Using Object Detection",  Proc.
-Of Korean Institute of Information Technology Conference, Nov.
+Of Korean Institute of Information Technology Conference, pp. 985-986, Nov.
 2024.

 - J. Jo,  **J. Si** and S. Kim, "Development of Virtual Interview Contents Prototype Using Unreal Engine",  Proc.
-Of Korean Institute of Information Technology Conference, Nov.
+Of Korean Institute of Information Technology Conference, pp. 977-978, Nov.
 2024.

 - J. Ahn, D. Kim,  **J. Si** and S. Kim, "Implementation of Google Cloud Platform-Based System for Product Recognition in O2O Stores", Proc.
-Of Korean Institute of Information Technology Conference, Nov.
+Of Korean Institute of Information Technology Conference, pp. 997-998, Nov.
 2024.

 - **J. Si** and S. Kim, "CRASA: Chili Pepper Disease Diagnosis via Image Reconstruction Using Grabcut and Generative Adversarial Serial Autoencoder", Sensors.
 Vol. 24, No. 21, 6892, Oct.
 2024.
 (SCIE, IF: 3.4)